Tomas-Kaiser/articles/articles/func-declaration-vs-expression.md

 ```

 ## Function Expression
-The other way to declare a function is called function expression.
+The other way to declare a function is called a `function expression`.
 The only difference is that the function expression is stored in a variable.

 ```javascript
 const greet = function sayHello() {